Die Manns – Ein Jahrhundertroman

 Die Manns – Ein Jahrhundertroman (/de/; The Manns – Novel of a Century) is a 2001 German Docudrama-miniseries directed by Heinrich Breloer.
+In 2002, it won an International Emmy Award for Best TV Movie or Miniseries.

+Content

-The miniseries is divided in three parts and tells the story of the Mann family, a family of famous writers.
+The miniseries is divided into three parts.
+The episodes focus on different time periods: 1923 to 1933 (part 1), 1933 to 1941 (part 2), and 1942 to 1955 (part 3).
+Die Manns combines documentary footage with staged scenes and tells the story of the Mann family, a family of famous writers.
 It deals with their personal life (passions, tragedies, rivalities), opposition to the Nazis and emigration into the United States from Nazi Germany.

 Between the fictional scenes, the miniseries also includes interviews with members of the Mann family and their friends.
 Elisabeth Mann Borgese, the only living child of Thomas Mann at the time of the filming, is shown on various locations of the film, interviewed about her family by director Breloer.